forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

       - ENV=staging # we don't want to optimize for production

 {{% tip %}} [See other examples of build commands](/docs/settings/build-commands/) {{% /tip %}}

-## Default Instant Preview Commands

-When you pick up an SSG on import, we automatically add a [default build commands](/docs/previews/build-commands#default-commands).

 ## Instant Preview URLs